stackanthony/storefront-stalker/README.md

 - Ensure you're in the root directory when completing the following steps.

-1. Create a .env file with the following keys:
+1. Create a .env file with the following:

 ```env
 DATABASE_NAME=<DATABASE_NAME>